Mesa-25.1.1

 Introduction to Mesa

-Mesa offers a wide variety of graphic software, offering the OpenGL library, OpenGL drivers, Vulkan drivers, and so forth.
+Mesa offers a wide variety of graphic software, like the OpenGL libraries and drivers, Vulkan drivers, and other drivers.

 [Note]